Real-World Tips for Anti-Bullying

-Make sure students know that bystanders who take part in the bullying behaviour will face consequences for actions.
+Make sure students know that bystanders who take part in the bullying behaviour will face consequences for their actions as well.

 Have assigned students help monitor the hallways and hidden areas of the school at least several times a week.

-Bruce Van Stone is an educator at George Street Middle School in Fredericton, New Brunswick.
-You can contact Bruce at email@example.com or to learn more about Beyond The Hurt, visit .
+Bruce Van Stone is an educator at George Street Middle School in Fredericton, NB.
+You can contact Bruce at email@example.com.

 Originally published in TEACH Magazine, November/December 2012 Issue